-- 9.3.1 A competitor must be at their aircraft in sufficient time prior to their scheduled flight. - 9.3.2 After receiving permission from the Starter, the competitor will bring the aircraft to the starting line where the Starter will check that lap belts, shoulder harness, and parachute are secure. - 9.3.3 The Starter will brief the competitor as to the official wind direction. - 9.3.4 Competitors must receive permission from the Starter before departing for the aerobatic box.
+- 9.3.1 Competitors must be at their aircraft in sufficient time prior to their scheduled flight. - 9.3.2 The Starter will direct the competitor to bring their aircraft to the starting line at the appropriate time. - 9.3.3 The Starter may assist the competitor with pushing their aircraft, putting on parachutes, attaching seat belts, checking altimeter settings, or other items as time allows. - 9.3.4 The Starter will brief the competitor as to the official wind direction. - 9.3.5 Competitors must receive permission from the Starter before departing for the aerobatic box.